Harvey Reid has played and taught guitar for 30 years, was a former national

 First and foremost, if you want to "do something with your

-music," the first and best thing you can do for your career
+music," one of the best things you can do for your career

 who have recovered from a lousy first recording and gone on to